ericbutler555/eb-grid/README.md

 # eb-grid
 Responsive-grid CSS library that's laser-focused and more flexible than Bootstrap or Foundation.
 Tiny footprint, no class collisions.

-*eb-grid is still a work in progress.*
+*eb-grid is still in active development.*

 #### Why Bother? ####